GSP Group Correction Factors data from the Trading Operations Report

 Highlights

-For the first half of 2023, the daily average GCFs tended to remain between the higher and lower tolerances – with the largest peaks and troughs usually occurring around bank holidays.
+The daily average GCFs tend to remain within the higher and lower tolerances, with the largest peaks and troughs usually occurring around bank holidays and clock changes.

 My BSC